FCE-LTER/maps_FCE_sites_grayscale_base/README.md

 * Modified legend
 * Arrows showing freshwater and marine flow
 * Photos of habitats
  \

 Maps exported from R and Affinity Designer as png, EPS, and PDF files are in the exported_maps directory.
  \

+Credits for the photos use in the map:

+* Freshwater marsh photo: Dr. Jessica Schedlbauer
+* Mangrove forests and estuaries photo: Dr. Stephen Davis, Everglades Foundation
+* Seagrass meadows photo: Jon Brucker, Florida Department of Environmental Protection
+ \

 Please contact Mike Rugge ([ruggem\@fiu.edu)](mailto:ruggem@fiu.edu) with questions about the maps.